 Among those who in some sense endorse the fourth critique is Eliezer Yudkowsky.
 He holds that the main problem with the Three Laws is that they are defined adversarially, as a set of restrictions on otherwise free robotic wills.
 As Asimov and his followers portrayed it, robots are supposed to follow the Laws, but they have no motivation to do so and will therefore take advantage of any freedom in their programming or loopholes in the wording of the Laws to violate their intent.
 On the contrary, Yudkowsky writes, our proper goal should be “creating a Friendly will, not controlling an unFriendly will” (his emphasis).
 The focus of engineering moral AIs ought to be not coercing machines into following rules, but instilling in them motivations and drives that incline them toward behavior that at least looks like following the rules.
 This behavior Mr. Yudkowsky calls “friendliness,” which he defines as the trait of a being that “does what you ask,” with the restriction that it “doesn’t cause involuntary pain, death, [bodily] alteration, or violation of personal environment” and will “try to do something about those things if [it sees] them happening.”
 It is hard to avoid noticing that Yudkowsky’s definition of friendliness is almost identical to Asimov’s first two Laws.
 The main difference is that Yudkowsky aims to program robots so that they will want to follow the rules, not only in letter but in spirit.
 And so we have circled back around to the original goal of creating infallible moral machines — beings whose pureness of soul, as it were, will guarantee goodness of action.

 What would be the actions of an effectively infallible moral being?
 Consider a seemingly trivial case: A friendly robot has been assigned by a busy couple to babysit their young children.
 During the day, one of the children requests to eat a bowl of ice cream.
 Should the robot allow it?
 The immediate answer seems to be yes: the child has requested it, and eating ice cream does not cause (to use Yudkowsky’s criteria) involuntary pain, death, bodily alteration, or violation of personal environment.
 Yet if the robot has been at all educated in human physiology, it will understand the risks posed by consuming foods high in fat and sugar.
 It might then judge the answer to be no. Yet the robot may also be aware of the dangers of a diet too low in fat, particularly for children.
 So what if the child consumes ice cream only in moderation?
 What if he has first eaten his dinner?
 What if he begins to eat the ice cream without first asking permission — should the robot intervene to stop him, and if so, how much force should it use?
 But what if the child is terribly sad, and the robot believes that ice cream is the only way to cheer him up?
 But what if some recent studies indicate that chemicals used in the production of some dairy products may interfere with some children’s normal physiological development?
-It seems that, before the robot could even come close to acting in a way that complies with the requests of the child and his parents and that is guaranteed to assure the wellbeing of the child under Yudkowsky’s definition, it would first have to have to resolve a series of outstanding questions in medicine, child development, and child psychology, not to mention parenting and the law, among many other disciplines.
+It seems that, before the robot could even come close to acting in a way that complies with the requests of the child and his parents and that is guaranteed to assure the wellbeing of the child under Yudkowsky’s definition, it would first have to resolve a series of outstanding questions in medicine, child development, and child psychology, not to mention parenting and the law, among many other disciplines.
 Consider how much more complex the question becomes when the child wishes to climb a tree: physical risk-taking may be vital to child development, but it carries, well, risks of those bad things Yudkowsky has tasked robots with averting.

 Or consider a case in which what is at stake is more obviously weighty.
 Suppose one person holds a gun to the head of another, and his finger is squeezing the trigger.
 An armed robot is observing and has only a split second to act, with no technical solution available other than shooting the gunman.
 Either action or inaction will violate Yudkowsky’s principle of friendliness.
 One can easily imagine how the problem fundamentally shifts as one learns more about the situation: Suppose the gunman is a police officer; suppose the gunman claims that the intended victim is an imminent threat to others; suppose the intended victim is a scientist known to be a genius, who claims to have found the cure for cancer but has not yet shared the solution and has clearly gone mad; and so forth ad infinitum.